sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 | 7 | 32 | light perpule | perpule | extra small | medium -> many |
 | 8 | 12 | black | gray | small -> extra large | one -> few |

-For conclusion, the data are mainly characterized by the number of nuclei in an image, the nucleus width, and the image colors,
+For conclusion, the data are mainly characterized by the number of nuclei in an image, the nucleus width, and the image colors.
-The data can be gathered into different groups that could receive different treatment,
+The data can be gathered into different groups that could receive different treatment.
-most of the data is grayscale with a small amount of medium size nucleus,
+Most of the data is grayscale with a small amount of medium size nucleus.
-the data minority group has a gray nucleus with a white background, which is the opposite of most of the data.
+The data minority group has a gray nucleus with a white background, which is the opposite of most of the data.

 ## A review of basic techniques in image segmentation